RubenMalacarne/ur5_interaction_system/cr_hw_configuration/mainpage.md

 # cr_hw_configuration

-`cr_hw_configuration` package defines and manages the hardware interface between ROS 2 controllers and the CoppeliaSim simulated environment.
+`cr_hw_configuration` is a ROS 2 package that contains everything related to the connection between the robot and the simulator or hardware.

-It includes URDF descriptions, hardware plugins, visualization assets, and the simulation scene of the project.
+In addition to the code located in the `include`, `src`, and `launch` directories,
+this package also contains the following folders:

+## Folders
+- `meshes` → contains the mesh of the table
+- `rviz` → contains the saved RViz scene
+- `urdf` → contains the robot's URDF file(s)

-## Authors
+## Author
-Ruben Malacarne and Sabrina Vinco
+Sabrina Vinco and Ruben Malacarne